ruuda/blog/posts/ai-alignment-starter-pack.md

    humans want sweet/fat food and sex.
    For a long time humans pursuing their inner goal helped to achieve evolution’s outer goal
-   — until we developed healthcare, ice cream, and contraception.)
+   — until we developed medicine, ice cream, and contraception.)
    Eliezer makes this argument in [his AGI ruin post][ruin], though others [argue that the analogy is inappropriate][evolution-no].